-D. Recording Practicum Hours
+F. Recording Practicum Hours

-Students must record their hours and learning activities at practicum in Tevera..
+Students must record their hours and learning activities at practicum in Tevera.
 Each semester, students will submit their practicum and supervision hours to their Field Instructor for approval via Tevera and at the end of each semester will attest to their final hours through the Tevera platform.
-Time spent in activities that count toward the total required hours are those that generally would count as employment activities.
+ABA students should be mindful to monitor restricted vs. unrestricted activities as well as monitoring of group vs. individual supervision (group supervision is limited to 50% of total ABA supervision experience) Time spent in activities that count toward the total required hours are those that generally would count as employment activities.
 Examples of activities for which students would not be able to count their hours include meals taken out of agency, traveling to and from the practicum site, and after-hour social events associated with the practicum.
-Practicum hours may be counted for time conducting research or working on projects that is performed off-site, but must be limited to 30 hours or less of the 200 hours required for one practicum and require the approval of the student's Field Instructor.
-In addition, any off-site work must have products or an outcome related to a learning objective (See "Off-Site Practicum Activities" section below).
-Starting a practicum without consulting your Faculty Liaison will result in practicum work hours not being counted.
+Practicum hours may be counted for time conducting research or working on projects that are performed off-site, but must be limited to 30 hours or less of the 300 hours required for one practicum.
+In addition, any off-site work must have products or an outcome related to a learning objective (See "Off-Site Practicum Activities" section below) and be approved by the Field Instructor in advance.
+If the student has not confirmed their practicum site with the Faculty Liaison, the students should not be completing any practicum-related activities.
+Note that any hours completed before a practicum site has been confirmed will not be counted.
+Students in ABA concentration must also have a SLU Supervision Contract completed and signed before counting hours.

-E. Academic Credits
+G. Academic Credits